Do Go On - 337 - The History of April Fools Day

 It's an orange and gravy cake.

-Oh, they're not all good ideas.
+Ooh, they're not all good ideas.

-I think this will report us legs.
+I think this is for a hauteur's legs.

 Hopefully Matt did it.